 Dietary Needs | Whether you follow a specific diet by choice or medical necessity, Campus Dining provides many options.
 Talk with the registered dietitian to find out what works for you.

-Campus Recreation provides the community with a wide variety of recreation, fitness, wellness, and social opportunities at all levels of ability, competition, and interest.
-Whether you’re interested in sports, spending time outside, or simply working out alone or in large groups, Campus Recreation has something for you!
+Recreation & Wellness provides the community with a wide variety of recreation, fitness, wellness, and social opportunities at all levels of ability, competition, and interest.
+Whether you’re interested in sports, spending time outside, or simply working out alone or in large groups, Recreation & Wellness has something for you!
 There are plenty of ways to get involved, be active, and live healthy right here on campus.
 Visit gvsu.edu/rec for more information!